-The current system for monitoring medicines safety (pharmacovigilance) is being coordinated by the National Medicines Regulatory Authorities (NMRAs), the Tanzania Food and Drugs Authority (TFDA).
+The current system for monitoring medicines safety (pharmacovigilance) which is being coordinated by the National Regulatory Authorities (NRAs) through the Tanzania Food and Drugs Authority (TFDA).
 The TFDA has been able to improve patient care and safety in relation to the use of medicines and other medical interventions.
 Monitoring of vaccine safety has been challenging as IVD, which has actively been engaged in enhancing immunization coverage is also primarily collecting vaccine safety data from the districts.
 AEFI reports which reach IVD may not find their way to TFDA for further regulatory actions.
 Furthermore, since the establishment of the pharmacovigilance system, the TFDA has not been able to send any AEFI reports to the global safety Vigiflow database managed by World Health Organization (WHO).
-Currently IVD and TFDA have established coordinating mechanisms for sharing vaccine safety data.
+Currently IVD and TFDA are in the process of establishing coordinating mechanisms for sharing vaccine safety data.